 London: Henry S. King, 1896.
 First Edition.
 Disbound.
 Very Good Condition.
 Item #304879

-Keywords: BZDB395 Nineteenth Century Magazine; Featured; Special Interest; New Arrivals; The fetich of publicity The controversy over the proposal to restrain the publication of indecent evidence in trials John Macdonell
+Keywords: BZDB395 Nineteenth Century Magazine; Featured; Special Interest; The fetich of publicity The controversy over the proposal to restrain the publication of indecent evidence in trials John Macdonell